 Call 911 for all emergencies.
 London Police Service, London Fire Department and the Middlesex-London Paramedic Service work together to respond to emergencies.

 In the event of an emergency, Alert London will provide critical public safety messages.
-The system is designed to reach you at your preferred point of contact (text or voice), using the information you provide.
+The system is designed to reach you at your preferred point of contact (text or voice).
+Please provide your name, address, phone number and preferred method of contact (text or email).

 The aim of the Citizen Academy Program (CAP) is to build community awareness by training citizens in an emergency management program that will encourage resilience, protect the environment and property in our community.

 The Citizen Academy Program will give adult residents of London an opportunity to learn first hand about emergency management issues and programs in London.
-Citizens will participate in classroom sessions facilitated by staff from Corporate Security and Emergency Management.
+Citizens will participate in classroom sessions facilitated by staff from Emergency Management and Security Services.

 Those who attend will be encouraged to assist the community with emergency management information in any way they can.